RaynorCerebellumCharts/NormativeModels/README.md

 * Transfer models: (use transfer notebook)

 Download models from public repository, build norm_data objects, run the transfer either in a cluster (with the runner utility of the pcntoolkit) or on a local machine, and outputs subject-level Z-score brain maps.
 Can adjust voxel batch size.

+* Examine normative deviations in samples of interest:

+This can be done using a variety of group-level  or individual-level analyses.
+Some examples can be found in the 05 script (group-dependent local and whole-brain burden of extreme deviations, TFCE test of mean group differences, etc.) and 06 script (patient-specific voxelwise deviation map, cross-validated regression analyses of symptom score), but this is of course entirely dependent on the research question.